Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1828

-Martin Baylie Darby is appointed stipendiary curate of St Augustine's on 8 June.
+Martin Baylie Darby is appointed stipendiary curate of

 1830

-Unemployed weavers attack looms at William Springhall’s house in St Augustine’s during the 'Captain Swing' disturbances: a pistol is discharged wounding Springhall.
+Unemployed weavers attack looms at William Springhall’s house in St Augustine’s parish during the 'Captain Swing' disturbances: a pistol is discharged wounding Springhall.
 One of the ringleaders, Richard Nockolds, is later hanged for rick-burning.

 1832